telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

 ## Setting Proxy Explicitly

-The [global proxy settings](#settingproxy-globally) won't work for modules like the [HTTP module](https://nodejs.org/api/http.html), where we need to proxy each HTTP request to Fiddler Everywhere.
+The [global proxy settings](#settingproxy-globally) won't work for modules like the [HTTP module](https://nodejs.org/api/http.html), where you need to proxy each HTTP request to Fiddler Everywhere.
 One way to solve that is to set the proxy through the code explicitly.

 _Example file **fiddler-everywhere-test.js**_